-The photograph to the right is another thirds composition where I allowed the foreground straws to overlap a part of the reflection.
+The photograph below uses a thirds composition where I allowed the foreground straws to overlap a part of the reflection.
 This helps it’s authenticity.
 Authenticity is important because reflections can be faked.
 Although the grass is no definite proof of authenticity, it is difficult to fake correctly, so most fakers leave their reflections perfectly clean.
 Can you spot any more evidence for authenticity?
 Do you think you could spot a fake?

-In the Nature, water is the best, but you either need low to zero wind or incredibly shallow water.
+In the Nature, water is the best reflective surface.
+For water to reflect you either need low to zero wind or incredibly shallow water.
 Bigger bodies of water need longer periods of zero wind to become super reflective, but when they do the results can be fantastic.
 Smaller bodies of water become reflective quicker and very shallow water become reflective very quickly.
 In windy weather, wet sand is the best reflector.
 Ice is not affected by wind, but the reflection can be frosty with poor details although it reflects light and colours well.

 Few people realise that a good reflection can communicate the distance of objects in relation to each other – their spatial relationships.
 Have a good look at this reflection on the glacier lagoon.
 Can you judge the distances between different pieces of ice and the mountains? and can you explain how you are able to make this judgement?
 (200 word essays accepted in the comments.)